SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

     roomTemperature --> Temperature (21.0)
     ovenTemperature --> Temperature (180.0)

-..
-XXX REWRITE

-    This example of unintended sharing
-    is a simple illustration of a problem that often comes up when using classes.
+This example of unintended sharing is a simple illustration of a problem that often comes up when using classes.
 It is clear to see where things went wrong in this example, but when you write more complicated code and changes come from many different places, it is much more difficult to reason about your code.

-    One solution to unintended sharing when using classes is to manually copy your class instances as needed.
-    However,
-    manually copying class instances as needed is hard to justify when structures do that for you with their copy-on-write behavior.

-    ..
-XXX weak argument -- better framed as structs give you (via reference semantics) what you were trying to build via defensive copying of class instances

 Much like constants,
 structures make it easier to reason about your code because you don't have to worry about where far-away changes might be coming from.
-    Structures provide a simpler abstraction,
-    saving you from having to think about unintended sharing in those cases when you really don't need reference semantics.

 ..
 XXX Note from discission with Alex Migicovsky
    If you're coming from another language